millsapjohn/anint/README.md

 All files must be in the same CRS.
 Be sure to take into account the distance units of the chosen CRS when specifying search radius(i.e., feet vs. degrees).</br>

-At this time, there appears to be speed issues when processing large numbers of points.
-Future releases will address these concerns.</br>

 At some point this will be developed into a QGIS plugin.</br>